Military history of Cuba: Cuban War of Independence

-Spanish–American War
+American entry, Spanish–American War

-The Spanish–American War (1898) was a major war fought by the United States and the Kingdom of Spain in the Spanish territories of Cuba, Puerto Rico, and the Philippines.
-The war was triggered with the sinking of the USS Maine in Havana Harbor.
+The Spanish–American War in 1898 was a major war fought by the United States and the Kingdom of Spain in the Spanish territories of Cuba, Puerto Rico, and the Philippines.
+The war was triggered with the sinking of the USS Maine in Havana Harbour.
 Cuban rebels fought alongside American troops throughout the war on the Cuban island.
 The war lasted for 10 weeks.

-From 22–24 June, the U.S. V Corps under General William R. Shafter landed at Daiquirí and Siboney, east of Santiago, and established an American base of operations.
+From 22 to 24 June, the U.S. V Corps under General William R. Shafter landed at Daiquirí and Siboney, east of Santiago, and established an American base of operations.
 A contingent of Spanish troops, having fought a skirmish with the Americans near Siboney on 23 June, had retired to their lightly entrenched positions at Las Guasimas.
 An advance guard of U.S. forces under former Confederate General Joseph Wheeler ignored Cuban scouting parties and orders to proceed with caution.
 They caught up with and engaged the Spanish rearguard of 1,500 soldiers led by General Antero Rubín who effectively ambushed them, in the Battle of Las Guasimas on 24 June.
 The Americans lost 16 killed and 52 wounded.
 The Spanish lost 12 dead and 24 wounded.
 On 1 July, a force of 15,065 American troops in regular infantry and cavalry regiments attacked 1,320 entrenched Spaniards in dangerous Civil War-style frontal assaults at the Battle of El Caney and Battle of San Juan Hill outside of Santiago, which cost the Americans 225 killed in action, 1,384 wounded in action, and 72 missing in action.
 At all battle sites on 1 July, the Spanish lost 215 killed, 376 wounded, and 200 captured.

 After the battles of San Juan Hill and El Caney, the American advance halted.
 Spanish troops successfully defended Fort Canosa, allowing them to stabilize their line and bar the entry to Santiago.
 The Americans and Cubans forcibly began a siege of the city.
 During the nights, Cuban troops dug successive series of "trenches" (raised parapets), toward the Spanish positions.
 Once completed, these parapets were occupied by U.S. soldiers and a new set of excavations went forward.
 The Spanish forces surrendered on 17 July.
 In the Treaty of Paris (1898), Spain renounced its sovereignty over Cuba without naming a receiving country.
 Cuba then established its own civil government, which was recognized by the United States as the legal government of Cuba upon the announcement of the termination of United States Military Government (USMG) jurisdiction over the island on May 20, 1902.
 This date is celebrated as Independence day for the Republic of Cuba.

-Early republic (1902–1959)

-Spanish Civil War

-Approximately 1,000 Cubans fought in Spain in the 1936–39 Spanish Civil War (nearly all of them in the Communist ranks of the International Brigades).